LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn3/studio.rst

 Open ``equipment.component.html`` and do the following:

 #.
 Add an "Add to Cargo Hold" button within each list item.

-   TODO: Add screenshot of minimum buttons.
+   *TODO: Add screenshot of minimum buttons.*

 #.
 Add a ``(click)`` event to each button that calls the ``addItem`` function
    and passes the selected equipment as the argument.
 #.
 Bind the ``disabled`` attribute to the following conditions:

-   #.
+   a.
 If all of the cargo hold spots are full, disable the button.
-   #.
+   b.
 If adding the item to the cargo hold would exceed ``maximumAllowedMass``,
       disable the button.

 #.
 If active, make the button an attractive color.